Here is everything you need to know to be well-prepared for the Valbona Theth hike in Albanian Alps.

 BERISHA FERRY with minivan services

-The easiest way to arrange this whole trip is to book everything (including minivan) using one of the most popular companies Berisha.
-You can make reservations for both ferry and minivans on their website.
+The easiest way to arrange this whole trip is to book everything (including the minivan) using one of the most popular companies Berisha.
+You can make reservations for both ferries and minivans on their website.
 Note that Komani Ferry runs daily from April to November.